lowlydba/cron-drift/README.md

 ## What you'll see in the dashboard

-- Cron drift over time: a time-series of per-run delay (seconds) showing trends over the previous days.
+- ✔️ Cron drift over time: a time-series of per-run delay (seconds) showing trends over the previous days.
-- Quick stats (min, max, mean, median) over a configurable window (e.g., last month).
+- ✔️ Quick stats (min, max, mean, median) over a configurable window (e.g., last month).
-- Hourly / daily patterns to reveal times when delays spike.
+- ✔️ Hourly / daily patterns to reveal times when delays spike.
-- Recent-run details so you can inspect individual scheduled runs and their delays.
+- ✔️ Annotations for recent-run details, so you can inspect individual scheduled runs and their delays.

 ## Contributing

 Found a bug, missing feature, or want to improve the dashboard?
-Open an issue or submit a PR.
+Open an [issue](https://github.com/lowlydba/cron-drift/issues) or [submit a PR](https://github.com/lowlydba/cron-drift/pulls).

 [dashboard]: https://lowlysre.grafana.net/public-dashboards/66e12b0c83214d88ab4040521de1e874